 Find the Fill Bottle in the accessory kit.
 Connect the bottle tube fitting to the Butanol Fill port at the back panel of the instrument.
-Position the bottle with the fitting oriented for minimal stress on the tubing connector on the back panel and place the bottle in the bracket.
+Position the bottle with the fitting oriented for minimal stress on the tubing connector.
+Place the bottle in the bracket.
 Both mated fittings are leak-tight when disconnected.